 Now in late May 2005, the reputable CSIRO has published the results of research into the diets of humans to determine which foods will reduce weight and keep you slim for the long-term as well as giving you a lot of essential nutrients that your body and brain needs.
 The results have been distilled and encapsulated into a high-quality "coffee table" glossy edition for the public to understand called The CSIRO Total Wellbeing Diet by Dr Manny Noakes and Dr Peter Clifton.
 For a summary of the results, click here.

-The scientific results are in and they are clear: eat foods high in protein (1) and with only a small amount of plant-based fats and reduce the number of kilojoules entering your body (which is just another way of saying reduce the easily digestible energy food variety).
+The scientific results are in and they are clear: eat foods high in protein (1) and with only a small amount of plant-based fats for the fat-soluble vitamins (and eat more vegetables for the water-soluble vitamins and minerals) and reduce the number of kilojoules entering your body (which is just another way of saying reduce the easily digestible energy food variety).

 Is this all you have to do to lose weight?
-No. Each person will be different and whilst most people on this type of diet will lose substantial weight (and look healthier), other people will need to combine the diet with some exercise (although you should always seek the advice of your doctor first to determine your level of health before carrying out exercise of any sort, especially if you have never exercised before).
+From a purely dietary standpoint, yes.
+But this is not the complete picture.
+Each person will be different and whilst most people on this type of diet will lose substantial weight (and look healthier), other people will probably need to combine the diet with some exercise (although you should always seek the advice of your doctor first to determine your level of health before carrying out exercise of any sort, especially if you have never exercised before).
 And, of course, there are also issues of religion and ethnic origins which could see some people not follow a strictly high-protein diet mainly from animal products.
 If this is you, then choose plant-based protein foods over any form of animal products.

 As Dr Clifton, the research director for nutrition, obesity and related conditions at CSIRO Health Sciences and Nutrition, said: